jamesinglis/ew61-export/README.md

     * 'standardize_title_format' - Standardize the formatting of the name of the songs
     * 'prevent_overwrites' - Prevent overwriting files - adds a '(1)' style suffix
     * 'add_metadata_to_export_files' - Adds the metadata block to the top of the export files
+* ProPresenter-specific settings
+    * Add a blank Intro/End slide to each song (useful for cues and arrangements)
+    * Assign hot keys to slide groups

 ### NEW in v0.2 - Export direct to ProPresenter6 .pro6 fileformat